ledaihoan/renec-misc/README.md

 As I have tight schedules while taking this assessment, I will try to update soon :)
 - Unit test: Backend already setup, just add more unit test and change Jest code coverage setting threshold to enforce quality.
 I don't have unit test for frontend yet as I'm not so familiar with Story Book
 - Web socket subscribe & notification: Yes, this also take about 1 more day
+- Infinite scroll with search pagination: Backend and scroll UI already done but pagination search not integrate yet.
+Need to update React-Query to infinite query
 - Test plan:
   - API list
     - public: Register, Login, Search video posts